WebCrew/HumHub-Gamer-Theme/README.md

 ### Has to be fixed and reworked (You are welcome to help)

 - Some links of the main top navigation are in need of a hover info text (some links working with info text, some not)
-- Terms Module is not working with TodGmbH theme - needs to be fixed.
+- Terms Module is not working with Gamer theme - needs to be fixed.

 <a href="http://net-twin.de">